 We are talking about something that is very serious indeed in reference to works.
 In terms of activities, or works, or the producing of fruit, unless we are in Christ, unless we are drawing from Him the spiritual strength and nourishment that we need, we simply will not be there.
 We will never be able to do the good works that God requires of us.
 Our dependence on Him is absolute.
 I cannot make it any stronger.
 It is absolute!

-Without our connection to Him there will be no good works.
+Without our connection to Him, there will be no good works.
 That ought to begin to tell you something about when good works begin.
-Good works, as God defines it, does not begin until we are in Christ.
+Good works, as God defines them, do not begin until we are in Christ.
 Then we become capable of doing good works.
 That might be shocking to some people.
 All the good that we might have done before we were ever converted, God says, is filthy rags.
 It is of no value to the Kingdom of God.
 Not any of it!
 Now that does not mean that we should discourage people who are unconverted who are doing good works.
 There is a reason why God will not accept them, and I am awfully glad that there are people out there in the public who are doing humanitarian things in man's behalf.
 But as far as the Kingdom of God is concerned, they are useless because our creation to do good works does not begin until God begins living in us.

 So as I said earlier, our understanding of the term salvation has to be expanded, and our understanding of the term good works has to be narrowed in order to be more correct with the Scriptures.
 We are God's workmanship, and our works are directly an effect, a product of what God does.
 It is He that takes the initiative in order to produce the end result, because only He knows exactly where He is headed, and where He wants to fit each piece into His creation.
 I am going to give you some evidence of this so that you will understand this part a little bit clearer.